Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 - [[Above The Chaos, The Lionsberg Theory of Everything]]
 - [[Above The Chaos, Grunch of Giants]]

-## October 2023 - December 2023
+## Fall and Winter 2023 / 2024

 - New Wikibook published - [[The Lionsberg Blueprint - Manifesto For Worksite Earth 2.0]]
 - Traveled to Barcelona, South Africa, Dubai, exploring ways for the [[Meta Project]] to advance and reconciling strategic plans and milestones with network elements.
-- Progressively realized that it is not feasible to execute the [[Meta Project]] through a joint venture of existing organizations or networks, and that something entirely [[New]] must emerge, rooted in Individual Agency and Free Will.
+- Progressively realized (again) that it is not feasible to execute the [[Meta Project]] through a joint venture of existing organizations or networks, and that something entirely [[New]] must emerge, rooted in Individual Agency and Free Will.
+- Allowed accumulated energy from [[The 7 Year Window of Preparatory Work and Learning]] to finish falling to the ground and passing away, while preparing for [[The 7 Year Window of Crisis and Opportunity]] to open.

 ## September 2023